Frequently Asked Questions: Stock Photo Contributors

 It depends on a stock photo agency but your contributor compensation will vary from 15% per image purchased via credits or around $0.20 per image purchased via subscription with a minimum average price of the smallest size image at around $1.
 For more information see our Contributors Royalty Comparison.

 Yes, the larger your camera sensor is the larger size of your image will be offered for sale, then the higher your potential royalty is.
-If a photo buyer is looking for an image for high resolution print, they will pick the largest size available to get the highest possible print quality.
+If a photo buyer is looking for an image for high resolution print, they will pick the largest size available.
+In this way they will get the highest possible print quality.
 If you think about stock photography seriously, your images should be taken with high quality SLR or DSLR.
-Although modern “point and shoot” cameras have large sensors (large in terms of number of pixels packed in the sensor and not its physical size), they fall behind modern DSLR in terms of image quality (especially noise issues).
+Although modern “point and shoot” cameras have large sensors (in terms of number of pixels and not their physical size), they fall behind modern DSLR in terms of image quality (especially noise issues).
 More information on technical requirements can be found in this article.

 Popular payment forms are PayPal and Skrill (Moneybookers), but some stock photo sites still offer to send you a cheque or have their branded pre-paid cards issued to you.